OGkevq/Threat-Detection-LAB/README.md

 ## Steps
 This lab was set up on a virtual machine through TryHackMe
-1. Analyze the "sample1.exe" using the the Malware Sandbox Tool
+1. Analyze the "sample1.exe" using the Malware Sandbox Tool
 2. Review the results from the analysis

   ![Threat Detection sc1 2](https://github.com/user-attachments/assets/e0573754-07f8-4874-bc2e-824b1affcb97)